School of Art and Design (MC 036)

 - Letters of Recommendation Three required.

 - Personal Statement Required.
-This statement of purpose should outline the applicant’s current or previous work as relevant to plans and objectives for advanced study; describe professional goals and how these goals were developed; and state why applicant would like to study in the chosen area of the school.
+This artist's statement of purpose should outline the applicant’s current or previous work as relevant to plans and objectives for advanced study; describe professional goals and how these goals were developed; and state why applicant would like to study in the chosen area of the school.

 - Deadlines The application deadline for this program is February 1; contact the School of Art and Design for more information.